christine-nanteza/starlight-high-school/README.md

 # starlight-high-school
-A myphpadmin-based school management website with admin dashboard and MySQL database
+A PHP-based school management website with admin dashboard and MySQL database